Neovim as a Terminal Multiplexer and Neovide as a Terminal Emulator

 keepBackup = false

-Now add this to your Neovim config
+Now add the following to your Neovim config

 vim.api.nvim_create_autocmd('FileType', {